 The Legal Process of Divorce in UAE for Muslim Couples

 Islamic marriages are governed by the Sharia law so as the legal dissolution of marriage.
-Despite the troublesome and complicated process of terminating marriage, divorce rates continuously increases, and marriage qualities have significantly changed.
+Despite the troublesome and complicated process of terminating marriage, Divorce in UAE for Muslim couples rates continuously increases, and marriage qualities have significantly changed.

 Under Sharia law, there are two types of divorce – revocable and irrevocable.
 In revocable divorce, the marriage remains valid within the waiting period of three months.
 After this period, should the parties reconcile, they can do so by entering into a new marriage contract.
 On the other hand, irrecoverable divorce terminates the marriage as soon as the decree issued.

-Brief summary of filing divorce in United Arab Emirates for Muslim couples are as follows:
+Brief summary of filing divorce process in United Arab Emirates for Muslim couples are as follows:

 - Divorce proceeding can be filed by the husband or by the wife.
 The initial step requires the case to be registered at the Family Guidance Section at the respective judicial department in one of the emirates.